 On Amazon, the Emjoi Ap-18MS Emagine Epilator for Men scored a 3.5 out of 5 with a total of 50 reviews.

-One customer said it was the best thing he’s bought in sometime, because it makes him smooth.
+One customer said it was the best thing he’s bought in sometime because it makes him smooth.
 We can’t argue with him since he says his wife loves “touching” him without the porcupine stubbly feel.
 He uses it to keep himself hairless from the neck down even around the “crack, taint and hole.”
-His words not ours.
+His words, not ours.
 The epilator has two speeds for both fine and coarse hair.
 He says this gets even coarse hair.
 He cautions the first time will hurt like a “mad man” and advises men use baby powder to reduce the pain.
 He says that you can never know how your body is going to respond.
 Different places on your body will hurt more than others.
 His high score is due to the fact that this model has 72 tweezers, making it extremely efficient for men.
 “Hair just seems to fall out.”
 (See this review.)

-With 72 tweezers, this epilator is designed to remove a lot of hair at once.
+Equipped with 72 tweezers, this epilator is designed to remove a lot of hair at once.
 This means that the head is rather large, which makes it a bit tricky to get hair in some places.

 The rest of them found the device too painful.

 The bottom line is the the Emagine for men is the best epilator for men.
-Users love that it’s just about as effective as waxing without any of the mess.
-It’s got a number of features that guys are going to love including an interchangeable trimmer/shaver head, 72 tweezers, and dual heads.
+Users love that it’s just as effective as waxing without any of the mess.
+It’s got a number of features that guys are going to love, including an interchangeable trimmer/shaver head, 72 tweezers, and dual heads.
 Like any epilator, epilating is going to hurt but this depends on your hair type and pain tolerance.
 If you can handle it, the results are worth it.
 It will give you that smooth look that most guys and women like.
-We recommend the Emjoi eMagine Ap-18MS.
+We recommend the Emjoi eMagine AP-18MS.